Settings

 It failed at Stage Three: Bypass boundary check via libggml and raised an EOFError.
 The RPC server exited with Segmentation fault.
 Any idea why?

-• retr0regOP 9 months ago
+• retr0regOP a year ago

 it can be both because of the unsuccessful leak / wrong `libggml-base` offset.
 We're building a fake `ggml_backend_buffer` table from the leaked base + offset (the hard-coded offset of `libggml-base` should be adjusted with the compiled release) However this exploitation is not actually `libggml-base` version dependent, the partial-writing space is always one byte, and you can leak the `libggml-base` version with after a successful leak if you build every release's `libggml-base`, and map the last-two-bytes with each version.